 3. Terms that appear more frequently on a page than other terms that appear less frequently might be given a higher weight.

 4. Terms from the page that don’t appear very frequently on the Web might be given a higher weight than terms that appear more frequently on the Web.
-For example, the word “the” appears very frequently on the Web, while the word “chianti” appears much less frequently.
-If both “the” and “chianti” appear on the same page, the word “chianti” may be given a higher weight as a potential topic for the page.
+For example, the word “the” appears very frequently on the Web, while the word “Chianti” appears much less frequently.
+If both “the” and “Chianti” appear on the same page, the word “Chianti” may be given a higher weight as a potential topic for the page.

 6. Anchor text pointing to a page might be used to find a category for a page.
-A page which is linked to with the anchor text “Travels in Italy” might be seen as about traveling in Italy.
+A page which is linked to the anchor text “Travels in Italy” might be seen as about traveling in Italy.